ctrl-freaks/freezeframe.js/README.md

 # freezeframe.js

-freezeframe.js is a script that pauses animated .gifs and enables them to animate on mouse hover / mouse click / touch event, or with trigger / release functions.
-It supports responsive images and works as a jQuery / Zepto plugin.
+Freezeframe.js is a library that pauses animated .gifs and enables them to animate on mouse hover / mouse click / touch event, or manually via class methods.

 1. [Examples](#examples)
 2. [Files & Dependencies](#files_dependencies)